hbivnm/hbivnm-tf2-config/README.md

 - My own config file

 ## Installation
-1. Remove all mastercomfig related files in your current "custom" folder
+1. Remove all mastercomfig related files in your current "custom" folder.
-2. Remove tf/cfg/user/modules.cfg (or create a copy/backup)
+2. Remove `tf/cfg/user/modules.cfg` (or create a copy/backup).
-3. Drag and drop (and replace and merge) the "tf" folder
+3. Drag and drop (and replace and merge) the "tf" folder (or place things manually).
-4. Edit class configs or restore your own
+4. Edit class configs or restore your own.
-5. Add launch options: `-fullscreen -novid -nojoy -nosteamcontroller -noipx -particles 1 -precachefontchars -noquicktime -noforcemaccel -refresh 144 -high -threads 6 +exec hbivnm_config`
+5. Add launch options: `-fullscreen -novid -nojoy -nosteamcontroller -noipx -particles 1 -precachefontchars -noquicktime -noforcemaccel -refresh 144 -high -threads 6 +exec hbivnm_config`.

 **NOTE:** `-refresh` and `-threads` should be changed to match your own monitor refresh rate and hardware.